 CMM and CMMI in Software Engineering

-The Software Engineering Institute (SEI) has developed a comprehensive process meta-model emphasizing the process maturity that is called the Capability Maturity Model (CMM).
-It is predicted on a set of system and software capabilities that should be present when organizations reach different levels of capability and maturity.
+The Software Engineering Institute (SEI) developed a comprehensive process meta-model emphasizing the process maturity that says the Capability Maturity Model (CMM).
+It predicts on a set of system and software capabilities.
+It should present when organizations reach different levels of capability and maturity.

-The Capability Maturity Model is used in assessing How well an organization’s processes allow to complete and manage new software projects.
+The Capability Maturity Model uses in assessing how well an organization’s processes.
+It allows to complete and manage new software projects.

 Capability maturity model integration (CMMI) is the successor of the capability maturity model (CMM).
-The CMM was developed in 1987.
-The CMMI was first released in 1990, it was adopted and used in many domains.
-CMMI aimed to improve the usability of maturity models by integrating many different models into one framework.
+It developed in 1987 but was first released in 1990.
+It adopts and uses in many domains.
+CMMI aims to improve the usability of maturity models using integrating many different models into one framework.

-For example, CMMs were developed for disciplines such as systems engineering (SE-CMM), people management (PCMM), software acquisition (SA-CMM), and others.
-Although many organisations found these models to be useful, they also struggled with problems caused by overlap, inconsistencies, and integrating the models.
-In this context, CMMI is generalised to be applicable to many domains.
+For example, CMMs developed for disciplines such as systems engineering (SE-CMM), people management (PCMM), software acquisition (SA-CMM), and others.
+Although many organisations find these models are very useful.
+They also struggled with problems caused by overlap, inconsistencies, and integrating the models.
+In this context, CMMI generalises to apply to many domains.